uw-cmg/MAST-ML/docs/how_to_mastml.md

 instantiated.
 Its process is the one shown in the diagram at the beginning.
 The heptagon shaped sections (Normalization, Selection, DataSplits, Models) do a "cross product" of their subsections.
-That is, if you have 2 normalizers, 2 selectors, 2 data splits, and 3 models, you will end up with 8 "combos", each of which runs all three models.
+That is, if you have 2 normalizers, 2 selectors, 2 data splits, and 3 models, you will end up with 8 "combos", each of which runs all 3 models.

 For instance, this conf file:
 ```